Barhoumi-Nawres/Monitoring-temperature-with-Yocto-as-a-build-system-/README.md

 C building process (Preprocessing + Compiler +bAssembler + Linker) + C standerd Libraries (stdio.h ,math.h ..etc )+Bin utils + ....

 ### Host machine :
-for building process
+for building process (in our case we have X86-64 erchitecture )
 ### Target machine :
-for run the executable code (machine code )
+for run the executable code (machine code )((in our case we have ARM  erchitecture  for raspberrypi3B+ ).

  ## cross Compiler :
  if you intend to write a C program that is compiled on a certain host system but must execute on another target system ,then you need to compile it with what's